 As the electronics industry has grown and demand on supply chains has increased, Original Electronic Manufacturers (OEM) and Electronic Manufacturing Service (EMS) providers have had to rethink how they source components.
 Because of issues with extended lead times, part shortages and reliance on legacy parts, most manufacturers end up working with a combination of vendors to obtain all the parts they need throughout a product’s lifecycle.
-When it comes to buying electronic components, there’s five main types of suppliers.
+There are five main types of suppliers to buy electronic components from.

 Types of Suppliers: